trevorhere/recrootBox/README.md

 ##### To Finish - More experienced

-1. upload files to your web server
+1. Clone your repository onto your hosting environment
 2. run `npm install`
 3. run `npm start`
 4. enjoy